 - United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten months remaining of expiration date.

-Must have one of the following: a.
-One year documented experience () as permanent Assistant Storekeeper or temporary Yeoman Storekeeper.
-Or b.
-Military experience in a SK or LS rating (E-5 or above).
-Or c.
-Equivalent documented experience () obtained in other Government, Uniformed, or Merchant Marine Service.
-Or d.
-Degree completion of course work related to International Business and Logistics, Global Supply Chain Management, International Maritime Business, Maritime Administration, International Transportation, Trade and Management, Global Studies and Maritime Affairs, or Logistics and Intermodal Transportation.
+Must have one of the following: • One year documented experience (*) as permanent Assistant Storekeeper or temporary Yeoman Storekeeper (YNSK).
+OR • Military experience as a U.S. Navy Storekeeper (SK)/Logistics’ Specialist (LS)rating or equivalent logistics rating in other U.S. military service (E-5 or above).
+OR • One year documented Commercial Warehousing/Inventory Management experience.
+OR • Degree completion of course work related to International Business and Logistics, Global Supply Chain Management, International Maritime Business, Maritime Administration, International Transportation, Trade and Management, Global Studies and Maritime Affairs, or Logistics and Intermodal Transportation.